 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-Important things to know for when you visit Italy in winter
+Important things to know & travel tips for when you visit Italy in winter

 I will try to include some tools I always find useful when traveling to Italy, together with some information about the weather in Italy in December or any other month of winter.

 How is the weather in Italy in winter?
-How cold is winter in Italy?
+How cold is it in Italy in the winter?

 While temperatures start dropping in December, you must remember Italy is long and seasons differ from the North to the South.